woolly-of-cv/pytorch-lib/woollylib/annotation/yolov3/README.md

 **Disclaimer:** Credits to ManivannanMurugavel, you can find his repo here [Yolo-Annotation-Tool-New](https://github.com/ManivannanMurugavel/Yolo-Annotation-Tool-New-).
 Current code here is somewhat a correction of his repo.

-Create a folder names `Images` and put all image files in this folder make sure images are `.jp*g` format
+Create a folder names `images` and put all image files in this folder make sure images are `.jp*g` format

 Before starting to annotate change image size to default size images.